HaikuZen/myCCC4Worker/README.md

 - 📝 **Comprehensive Logging**: Structured logging throughout the application
 - 🎨 **Modern UI/UX**: Beautiful interface with DaisyUI components and smooth animations
 - ⚡ **Performance Optimized**: Lazy loading, efficient data fetching, and responsive design

+## Invitation-Only Access

+> ⚠️ **Important**: This application uses invitation-only authentication.
+New users must be invited by an administrator.

+### For Administrators:
+1. Access the configuration page after logging in
+2. Navigate to the "User Invitations" section
+3. Enter the email address and select role (user or admin)
+4. Click "Send Invitation"
+5. User receives email with invitation link

+### For New Users:
+1. Receive invitation email from administrator
+2. Click the invitation link in the email
+3. Click "Sign In with Google" on the welcome page
+4. Use the invited email address to authenticate
+5. Account is created automatically
+6. Start using the application immediately

+📚 **Detailed Documentation**: See [`readmes/INVITATION_LOGIN_FLOW.md`](readmes/INVITATION_LOGIN_FLOW.md) for complete system documentation.

 ## Quick Start